-As part of the campus master plan, a 10-year capital plan project list was approved by the CMU Board of Trustees in July 2013; an updated list was approved in June 2017 and a new 2021 plan is scheduled for Board of Trustees approval in December 2021.
+As part of the campus master plan, a 10-year capital plan project list was approved by the CMU Board of Trustees in July, 2013; an updated list was approved in June 2017 and the current list was approved in December, 2021.
 These lists were developed by a cross-campus team of faculty and staff based on input from thousands of on-campus and community stakeholders.
-The CMU Brooks Hall Renovation project is on CMU's capital plan and will continue to be submitted in future Capital Outlay Requests based on student needs.
+The CMU Brooks Hall Renovation project is on CMU's current Capital Plan and will continue to be submitted in future Capital Outlay Requests based on student needs.
 Student demand for programs housed in Brooks Hall is high and renovated facilities will better serve students going into the sciences as well as all students taking general education science classes.
 We look forward to partnering with the state in the near future on this project.

-Brooks Hall opened in 1964 and serves students with courses and programs in the fields of biology, biomedical science, earth and atmospheric sciences, astronomy, chemistry, biochemistry, geology, and fermentation science.
+Brooks Hall opened in 1964 and serves students with courses and programs in the fields of biology, biomedical science, earth and atmospheric sciences, astronomy, chemistry, biochemistry, and geology.